1

 Preferred qualifications:

-• MBA or Bachelor's degree in electronics, industrial engineering, or supply chain management.
+• MBA or Master's degree in supply chain management or a related quantitative field.

 About the job

-The Global Infrastructure and Energy (GIE) team plans, acquires, builds, and operates the network infrastructure from Google's data centers to every Internet Service Provider (ISP) in the world.
-Our mission is to make connectivity ubiquitous between every machine and every user on the internet.
+The Global Network Infrastructure and Energy (GIE) team plans, acquires, builds, and operates the network infrastructure from Google's Data Centers to Internet Service Providers in the world.

-The Network Supply Chain and Commercial Operations (NOSCO) team's mission is to responsibly and responsively execute the end-to-end supply chain and commercial operations required to support our customers.
-Network Supply Chain and Commercial Operations (NOSCO) focuses on delivering performance that supports network reliability, predictable capacity delivery, and cost efficiencies, which are all key priorities for Google's network.
+The Networking Supply Chain and Commercial Operations (NOSCO) team's mission is to execute the supply chain and commercial operations needed to support customers.
+NOSCO focuses on delivering performance that supports network reliability, predictable capacity delivery, and cost efficiencies, which are all key priorities for Google's network.

 Responsibilities